cyverse-archive/Donkey/doc/endpoints/filesystem/csv-tsv-parsing.md

 __chunk-size__ is the max-size of the chunk to read.
 The actual size of the chunk may be smaller than the chunk requested.
 This is because the parsing logic will seek backwards from the end of the chunk until it hits a '\n'.
 This should be the last line ending in the file.
 The actual end point of the chunk is reported back as the __end__ field in the JSON response body.

 __separator__ is a single character that the CSV parser uses to split fields.
 Common values are "," and "\t".
 We don't do any validation on this field so that we can support a wider-range of parsing options.
-The only constraint on this field is that it needs to be readable as a single char.
+The only constraints on this field is that it needs to be readable as a single char and it must be URL encoded.

 __Notes and Limitations__: